WJWH/prorate-cr/README.md

 ## Development

 Running the test suite requires a running Redis server.
-You can override the
+By default it will try the default location (ie `localhost:6379`), but you can override this by supplying a `REDIS_URL` environment variable if you want to test against a redis server in another location.

 ## Contributing